-For further information on the Yiddish program and on opportunities, please contact Jessica Kirzane, Lecturer in Yiddish, email@example.com
+For further information on the Yiddish program and on opportunities for Yiddish study, please contact Jessica Kirzane, Assistant Instructional Professor in Yiddish, email@example.com

 The Yiddish tish is an informal Yiddish reading and conversation group.
 The group meets virtually on Fridays at noon and is open to the public for Yiddish readers/speakers at the intermediate level or above.
 At the tish we generally read a text out loud in Yiddish and translate into English, as well as discussing the text in Yiddish.
 The tish is intended as an informal and welcoming space for community building around reading Yiddish.
 Those interested in the tish and other Yiddish related events at the University of Chicago should subscribe to the Yiddish listserv.

 Undergraduates are eligible to apply for the Vladimir and Pearl Heifetz Memorial Fellowship and the Vivian Lefsky Hort Memorial Fellowship (for East European Jewish literature) and The Joseph Kremen Memorial Fellowship (for East European Jewish Arts, Music, and Theater) at the YIVO institute for Jewish research.
 These are 2-3 month in-residence (in New York) research grants: https://www.yivo.org/List-of-Fellowships.
 Furthermore, the Greenberg Center for Jewish Studies offers undergraduate summer research grants.
 For information on the Yiddish Book Center Fellowship Program, please visit: https://www.yiddishbookcenter.org/educational-programs/graduate-students/fellowship-prorgam.

 LANGUAGE COURSES: First-Year Sequence

 The goal of this sequence is to develop proficiency in reading, writing, listening, and speaking for use in everyday communication.